You might be excited after reading real estate investment book or attending property seminar.

 Examine each potential investment analytically and ensure you make adequate allowances.

 By underestimating your income and overestimating your expenses you’re more likely to avoid any nasty surprises.

-8. FINANCING FAUX PARS
+8. FINANCING FAUX PAS

 The best advice I can give any beginning investor when it comes to financing your property investments is to seek help from a qualified, professional mortgage broker.

-Going it alone can be daunting and time consuming and obtaining the right type of finance can save you thousands in the long run.
+Going it alone can be daunting and time-consuming and obtaining the right type of finance can save you thousands in the long run.

 Setting up an incorrect financial structure can be just as detrimental to your investment endeavours as selecting the wrong type of property.